-- Appropriate research ethics human subject approvals (e.g., IRB, IRB Approved Patient Consent Forms) and/or animal approvals (e.g., approval letter from IACUC or Exemption letter from IACUC) - 5.
+- 5. Appropriate research ethics human subject approvals (e.g., IRB, IRB Approved Patient Consent Forms) and/or animal approvals (e.g., approval letter from IACUC or Exemption letter from IACUC) - 6.
 Additional supporting documents

-6.3 Uploaded document: Project Description
+6.3 Project Description Details

-Applicants should provide a clear, concise description of their research proposal and upload to the application Section: Upload Attachments.
+Applicants should provide a clear, concise description of their research proposal and upload to the online application Section: Upload Attachments.
 A maximum of 6 pages (4 pages text+ 2 pages of figure) may be submitted.
 Page limits do not include references which should be uploaded as a separate document.
 Questionnaires and consent forms may be uploaded as appendices, where applicable.